 On December 1, 1879, 396 Beacon was purchased from Richard Perkins by Maria Ann (Pratt) Smith, the wife of leather dealer Albert Oliver Smith.
 They previously had lived at 21 Allston Street.
 They also maintained a home on Jerusalem Road in Cohasset.

 Maria Smith’s unmarried sister, Helen L. Pratt, lived with them.

 Albert Smith died in September of 1910.
-Maria Smith and their two unmarried sons, Albert P. Smith and Stanley W. Smith, and her sister, Helen Pratt, continued to live at 396 Beacon.
+Maria Smith, their two sons, Albert Pratt Smith and Stanley Webster Smith, and her sister, Helen Pratt, continued to live at 396 Beacon.

 396 Beacon was not listed in the 1916 Blue Book.

-The property changed hands and in December of 1952 was acquired by Lawrence C. Hill.
+The property changed hands and on December 1, 1952, was acquired by Lawrence Clarke Hill, a salesman, as trustee on his own behalf and for the benefit of his wife, Emilie (Parrock) Hill.
 In February of 1953, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.
 He abandoned the permit and, in April of 1953, filed for (and subsequently received) permission to convert the property into six units.
 It appears that he actually converted the property into seven units.
 The remodeling was designed by architect Leon L. Furr.

 In July of 2004, the owner of the unit on the garden level, applied for (and subsequently received) permission to legalize the building as having seven (rather than six) units.